Bore Water Test Kits

 02Geological Metals & Trace Elements

-22 metals & trace elementsArsenic, Lead, Mercury, Iron, Uranium, Aluminium, Barium, Copper, Zinc, Manganese, Chromium, Nickel, Selenium, Cadmium, Cobalt, Molybdenum, Boron, Antimony, Tin, Vanadium, Beryllium, Silver.
-Arsenic and Uranium are naturally elevated in many Australian aquifers — no visible sign at concerning concentrations.
+18 metals & trace elementsArsenic, Lead, Mercury, Uranium, Cadmium, Chromium, Nickel, Zinc, Silver, Beryllium, Boron, Cobalt, Molybdenum, Antimony, Selenium, Vanadium, Copper, Tin.
+Arsenic and Uranium naturally elevated in many Australian aquifers — no visible sign at concerning concentrations.

 03Nitrate & Nutrient Contamination

-Turbidity & Apparent ColourIndicators of iron, manganese, and suspended sediment — common in bore water, particularly after rainfall or bore disturbance.
+Turbidity & Apparent ColourIron, manganese, and suspended sediment indicators — common in bore water after rainfall or bore disturbance.

-Fluoride — naturally occurring in groundwaterUnlike town water, bore water fluoride is entirely geological — it can vary dramatically between aquifers and exceed the ADWG guideline of 1.5 mg/L across many inland NSW, SA, and Queensland aquifer systems.
+Fluoride — naturally occurring in groundwaterUnlike town water, bore water fluoride is entirely geological — can exceed the Australian Drinking Water Guidelines limit of 1.5 mg/L across many inland NSW, SA, and QLD aquifer systems.

-30 PFAS compounds at trace detection levelPFOS, PFOA, PFHxS, PFNA + 26 precursors at 0.001–0.005 µg/L. PFAS migrate through soil into groundwater and persist indefinitely — no taste or odour at concentrations above the 2025 ADWG guideline values.
+30 PFAS compounds at trace detection levelPFOS, PFOA, PFHxS, PFNA + 26 precursors at 0.001–0.005 µg/L. PFAS migrate through soil into groundwater and persist indefinitely — no taste or odour at concentrations above the 2025 Australian Drinking Water Guidelines.

 53 volatile organic compounds — SIM scanBTEX, TCE, PCE, Vinyl Chloride + 49 others.
 Chlorinated solvents are among the most common groundwater contaminants in Australia — migrate from historical industrial sites over decades.
 Colourless and odourless at concerning concentrations.